marcobevilacqua94/productdemoinstruction/README.md

 ### Eventing
 There are three eventing functions defined in the cluster.
 Do not redeploy them as they have already done their job but you can show them to customers.
-- dateFormatterRating turns the ratings document date into iso8601 format
+- dateFormatterRating turns the ratings document date into iso8601 format from "Tue Mar 12 20:27:10 UTC 2024" format
 ```javascript
 function OnUpdate(doc, meta) {
     doc["ratingDate"] = iso8601(doc["ratingDate"])